International Volcanology Field School

 2. Accepted students will be authorized to register for Katmai and Kamchatka trips through UAF Summer Sessions website.
 Since travel arrangements require significant financial commitments from organizers, we request a non-refundable deposit of $250 to reserve a space at the time of registration.
 The remaining portion of the payment should be received by Summer Sessions no later than 2 weeks before the trip.

-3. The cost of the Katmai trip is $2928 and $3564, for 495 and 695 levels correspondingly.
+3. Estimated costs of the Katmai trip are $3097 and $3790, for 495 and 695 levels correspondingly.
 This includes UAF tuition and fees, non-refundable deposit, transportation from Anchorage to Katmai National Park, lodging, insurance, and most food during the field trip.
-Students are responsible for arranging their travel so as to arrive in Anchorage on June 4 and depart Anchorage for home on June 17.
+Students are responsible for arranging their travel so as to arrive in Anchorage on June 3 and depart Anchorage for home on June 16.

-4. The cost of the Kamchatka trip is $1872 and $2508, for 495 and 695 levels correspondingly.
+4. Estimated costs of the Kamchatka trip are $2087 and $2780, for 495 and 695 levels correspondingly.
 This includes UAF tuition and fees, non-refundable deposit, transportation while in Kamchatka, lodging, insurance, and most food during the field trip.
-Students are responsible for arranging their travel so as to arrive in Petropavlovsk-Kamchatsky, Russia on August 1 and depart Petropavlovsk-Kamchatsky for home on August 14.
+Students are responsible for arranging their travel so as to arrive in Petropavlovsk-Kamchatsky, Russia on August 7 and depart Petropavlovsk-Kamchatsky for home on August 20.

 Trip notes and additional information is available at our Facebook site (https://www.facebook.com/volcanoschool/).
 If you have any questions, please contact Pavel Izbekov (peizbekov at alaska.edu).
 Participation of Russian students is coordinated by Olga Khubaeva (grifon03 at yandex.ru).